Archive 1

 Among his many works is the classic reference on the world of mysticism, The Occult, plus biographies of such mystics as Ouspensky, Crowley, and Hesse.
 He continues to write to this day.
 While he may not have found "enlightenment", his struggles within himself and with society have born fruit, especially through his tireless efforts to communicate his understanding to others like himself.

-The Biography Project: Colin Wilson.
+Colin Wilson World: An appreciation of the author Colin Wilson - philosopher, critic and novelist.
 "An enormously prolific writer, having written to date over 80 major works on a wide variety of subjects: philosophy, religion, occult and supernatural phenomena, music, sex, crime and critical theory.
 His biographies include works regarding Bernard Shaw, Herman Hesse, Rudolph Steiner, Aleister Crowley, and P. D. Ouspensky.
-Major philosophical statements to be found in the Outsider Series consisting of: The Outsider, Religion & the Rebel, The Stature of Man, The Strength to Dream, Origins of the Sexual Impulse, Beyond the Outsider and Essay On the New Existentialism. " Good bio, with links and quotes.
+Major philosophical statements to be found in the Outsider Series consisting of: The Outsider, Religion & the Rebel, The Stature of Man, The Strength to Dream, Origins of the Sexual Impulse, Beyond the Outsider and Essay On the New Existentialism. "

 The High and the Low with Colin Wilson : an interview from Thinking Allowed, Conversations on the Leading Edge of Knowledge and Discovery, with Dr. Jeffrey Mishlove.
 Contains a great self-description of Wilson's early suicide attempt and the revelation that halted it, and his philosophy in general.